mahmoud-hanouneh/DellVento/README.md

 ### Overview
 # DELL Vento - Online ordering web application

- DellVento is a multi page onlline ordering system created using Vanilla JS.
+ DellVento is a multipage online ordering system created using Vanilla JS.

 ### Created using

 - Vanilla Javascript
 - HTML
 - CSS (Bootstrap)
-- JQuery

 ### Project Sections and Pages

 - Sign Up Page
 - Login Page
 - Landing Page.
-- Products Page for displaying available restaurants (Fetch API used to fetch data from the server)
+- Products Page for displaying available restaurants (Fetch API used to manage POST and GET async requests from the server).
-- Shopping Card Page - Interacting with Session Storage to dispaly the orders that were added to the card.
+- Shopping Card Page - Interacting with the browser's session storage to dispaly the orders that have been added to the card.

 ## Author